WojciechMatuszewski/programming-notes/web/css/css-for-js-devs.md

 > Check out [this talk for more information](https://youtu.be/Xt1Cw4qM3Ec?t=1696).

+#### Portals

+In the world of components, it might happen that you want to render a "global" modal within a given component that lives somewhere deep down in the component tree.

+You might already see how this could be problematic – depending how you app is structured, you might have trouble "surfacing" this modal above all of other elements!

+To simplify and solve this issue, many web frameworks have a notion of a _portal_. _Portal_ will "move" the elements you render in one place in your app into another place in your app.

+In the context of modals, this is very helpful – we can move our modal _outside_ of the `body` (or any other "root" element) and render it there.
+This way, we **are most likely** relying on the DOM order when it comes to elements stacking on top of each other.

+**But, even if you use _portals_, you still might have issues with elements overlying on top of other elements when they should not**.
+Again, it all depends on the _stacking context_ within that "root" element that you "teleported" the element from.

+To ensure the "root" element does not leak any other elements outside of its "boundaries", **make sure that the "root" element has its own stacking context!** You can achieve that by using `isolation: isolate` on the "root" element, or any other CSS property that creates a _stacking context_.

 ### Fixed positioning

 - The `position: fixed` declaration makes the element **behave as if `absolute` but it will also follow you when you scroll**.